coconup/nomadpi/README.md

 ## Main features

-Here is a list of the main features of the software stack.
+Here is a list of the main features of the stack.

-#### Relays and WiFi relays
+- #### Relays and WiFi relays
   Control any relay and wifi relay, organize your control panel and map single buttons to multiple switches.

-#### Batteries
+- #### Batteries
   Monitor the state of charge, current load and remaining capacity of your battery bank.

-#### Water tanks
+- #### Water tanks
   Monitor the level of your tanks (fresh water, grey water etc.).

-#### Heater and thermostat
+- #### Heater and thermostat
   Control your heater through a smart thermostat, set the desired temperature and the timer on which it should run.

-#### Solar chargers
+- #### Solar chargers
   Monitor the state of your solar charge controller, including generated power and charging status.

-#### Security cameras and alarm
+- #### Security cameras and alarm
   Install an AI-powered surveillance system and set up rules to trigger an alarm while you are away, powered by [Frigate](https://frigate.video/).

-#### GPS tracking
+- #### GPS tracking
   Monitor the current position of your van and its travel history.

-#### Remote access
+- #### Remote access
   Check on the status of your system and control it from anywhere in the world through a [Cloudflare](https://cloudflare.com/) tunnel.

-#### Cloud backup
+- #### Cloud backup
   Setup your own [Nextcloud](https://nextcloud.com/) cloud where files from your system are synced (including surveillance videos) in order to have full access even if the system goes offline.

-#### Integrated voice assistant
+- #### Integrated voice assistant
   Control your system with your voice, ask about the state of different components or about anything you like.

 ## Requirements